Stellar-Suite/Astral/README.md

-# vite-react-tailwindcss starter
+# Astral

-a simple and clean starter to start the project with Vite, Reactjs, Tailwind CSS.
+Based off vite-react-tailwindcss starter.
+Below are the steps to run the project.
+You may be interested in the [org readme](https://stellar-suite.github.io) which explains what this is for.

 ## Run it locally